-While just about every business needs to find a solid inventory management system, getting organized is especially critical for home stagers.
-That’s because home stagers often have tons of furniture stored across multiple locations or on display at various job sites all over town–and for an uncertain amount of time.
+While every business can benefit from an optimized inventory management system, an air-tight strategy is especially critical for home stagers.
+That’s because home stagers often store furniture across multiple locations or display it at various sites across town for indeterminate amounts of time.
 After all, some houses are staged for a week; others, for months.

-The easiest way for a home staging company to take control of their inventory is to get organized–and a detail-rich home staging inventory list can help your business do just that.
+The easiest way for a home staging company to take control of its inventory is to get organized—and a detail-rich home staging inventory list can help your business do just that.

 In this article, we’ll outline the four steps to organizing home staging inventory.
-We’ll also provide a customizable home staging inventory list template to help you get organized if you’re not ready to try inventory management software just yet.
+We’ll also provide a customizable home staging inventory list template to help you get organized.

 Managing your home staging company’s inventory and assets doesn’t have to be a headache.
 Your team can streamline the process and save tons of time, stress, and money by following this four-step process: